mdgspace/codephile-mobile/README.md

 # Codephile

-Codephile is an application specially made for all the competitive oders out there.
-With features like submission feed, context reminders, user search and many more this app is a perfect companion for stalking your fellow coders and learning from them.
+Codephile is an application specially made for all the competitive coders out there.
+With features like submission feed, contest reminders, user search, and many more, this app is a perfect companion for stalking your fellow coders and learning from them.

 ## Screenshots